 You’ve probably heard that if you’re marketing to everyone, you’re marketing to no one.
 Yet, to my surprise, I recently learned that only 1% of entrepreneurs know who their ideal client is!

-That could easily be one of the biggest downfalls for many solopreneurs because they have no basis to decide which products and services to create and how to position their businesses in the marketplace so they can stand out and attract the right clientele.
+That could easily be one of the biggest downfalls for many solopreneurs because they have no basis to decide which products and services to create and how to position their businesses in the marketplace so they can stand out, attract, and build rapport with the right clientele.

 Many of them would try many things, plagued by the bright shiny object syndrome and keep throwing spaghetti on the wall.